kandukurisowmyareddy/eda/README.md

 ## 📊 Project Description

 Zomato is a popular food delivery and restaurant discovery platform.
-This dataset contains detailed information about restaurants in Bangalore, including location, cuisines, pricing, ratings, and delivery options.
+This dataset contains detailed information about restaurants including location, cuisines, pricing, ratings, and delivery options.

 The notebook performs:
 - Data Cleaning